Statuses in Latin with translation. Quotes in Latin with translation

 40. Duōbus litigantĭbus, tertius gaudet.

-[Duobus litigantibus, tercius haўdet].
+[Duobus litigantibus, tertius gaўdet].

-When two quarrel, the third rejoices.
+When two people quarrel, the third one rejoices.

 41. Edĭmus, ut vivāmus, non vivĭmus, ut edāmus.